Fort Lauderdale Burglary Defense Attorney

 You can be charged with burglary even if:

 Florida law distinguishes between different types of burglary charges based on the location, whether people were present, and whether violence or weapons were involved.
-All burglary offenses are felonies, but the severity of the charge determines the potential sentence:
+All burglary offenses are felonies, but the severity of the charge determines the potential sentence.
+A first-degree felony is the most serious criminal charge you can face when it comes to burglary, with second-degree felony burglary and subsequent charges having less severity.

 First-Degree Burglary (Burglary With Assault or Battery)

-A first-degree burglary charge—one of the most serious—is filed when:
+A first-degree felony burglary charge, which is one of the most serious types of burglary, may be filed when:

 Penalties: Life in prison, $10,000 fine, and mandatory minimums for gun-related offenses (10-20-life rule).